monikamarr/monikamarr/README.md

 Welcome to my GitHub profile!
-I'm Monika, a senior in Computer Science at Oregon State University.
+I'm Monika and I study Computer Science at Oregon State University.
 I'm passionate about coding, problem-solving, and creating innovative solutions.
 Feel free to explore my projects and contributions.

 ### About Me

-🧑🏼‍💼 I’m currently working as a Data & Analytics Intern @ Wells Fargo with focus on AI Platform Services.

 🪴 I’m constantly learning and growing in the field of Computer Science.
 My education at Oregon State University has provided me with a strong foundation in various technologies and programming languages.
 I am staring a CS Masters at Georgia Tech this summer.